nimarb/pyfense/documentation/publishing.md

-# How to publish the game
+# How to Publish the Game and Turn It Into a Python Package
-## or how to turn it into a python package

 1. go to the top level folder (pyfense is a sub folder in that one)
 2. check the version number in setup.py